Albert Robert Valentien: Rookwood

 In 1884 he joined the Rookwood Pottery Company, and led the art pottery's decoration department for the next twenty years.

 In 1903, the Valentiens visited Southern California, staying several months with Anna's brother in Dulzura, a small community southeast of San Diego.
 During that visit, Valentien produced 135 paintings of California wildflowers, exhibiting the collection at the State Normal School in San Diego (present day San Diego State University).
+He also brought samples of his work to Miramar Ranch, the home of publishing magnate E.W.
+Scripps.
+Ellen Browning Scripps, his sister, noted in her diary, "Mr. Valentien here with a collection of painted wildflowers."
+Encouraged, Valentien decided to abandon his career as a ceramicist.
+He later wrote that this was "practically the ending of my pottery career."

 Retiring from Rookwood in 1905, the Valentiens moved to San Diego in 1908.

 California flora

-Ellen Browning Scripps commissioned Valentien to paint a series of illustrations of California wildflowers with the intention of publishing a compendium of the flora of California.
+In 1908, Ellen Browning Scripps purchased Valentien's studies of goldenrod and wild aster after viewing an exhibit of his wildflower paintings at the Scripps Building in downtown San Diego.
+The following year, she commissioned Valentien to paint a series of illustrations of California wildflowers with the intention of publishing a compendium of the flora of California.
 Valentien worked on the project for ten years, and the scope of botanical subjects grew to encompass native grasses, ferns, and trees.
 Scripps ultimately decided not to publish the flora.
 Her estate donated most of his paintings in her collection, 1094 in total, to the San Diego Natural History Museum in 1933.

-Albert Robert Valentien died on August 5, 1925 in San Diego, California.
+Albert Robert Valentien died on August 5, 1925, in San Diego, California.